-Oxygen enters the water through a gas exchange process, which is basically where carbon dioxide is released into the air in exchange for oxygen.
-You can read more about the gas exchange process in this article: Do Goldfish Need An Air Pump To Help Them Breathe.
+Oxygen enters the water through a gas exchange process, which is where carbon dioxide is released into the air in exchange for oxygen.
+You can read more about the gas exchange process in the following article: Do Goldfish Need An Air Pump To Help Them Breathe.

 The oxygen level in water is measured in parts per million (ppm), and although each fish species is different, most freshwater fish tanks will do just fine with an oxygen level between 5-8 ppm.

 Aquarium water temperature directly impacts how much oxygen can saturate the tank water.
 Cold water has a higher oxygen concentration than warm water of the same quality.

 If an aquarium’s temperature is set too high, this alone can cause breathing problems in your fish and should be one of the first things to check if your fish show signs of labored breathing.

 There are several signs of low oxygen in an aquarium, such as your fish gasping for air, usually at the surface, or fish that are staying close to surface water agitation.
 You may also notice that your fish are less active and are sleeping more with more gill movement than usual.